jackyko1991/vnet-tensorflow/README.md

 1. Image Normalization (fit to 0-255)
 2. Isotropic Resampling (adjustable size, in mm)
-3. Gadding (allow input image batch smaller than network input size to be trained)
+3. Padding (allow input image batch smaller than network input size to be trained)
 4. Random Crop (randomly select a zone in the 3D medical image in exact size as network input)
 5. Gaussian Noise